hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Till then, and not till then, can pupils be
 >
-> Compleated does their completion then agree
+> Completed does their completion then agree
 >
 > With this? have pupils, too, the privilege shown
 >